 armi.nucDirectory package

-The nucDirectory module contains general nuclide information through the nuclideBases module, and information for nuclide module.
+The nucDirectory module contains tools to access nuclide information in the nuclideBases module, and information for nuclide module.

 1. Element data - name, symbol, atomic number (Z).